Skip to content

 April 10, 1968, Army SP4 Clyde C. Collins from Jackson in Breathitt County died in the Vietnam War.

-April 10, 1970, Lynn native and Cincinnati Red Don Gullett debuted on the road against the San Francisco Giants.
+April 10, 1970, Lynn (Greenup County) native and Cincinnati Red Don Gullett debuted on the road against the San Francisco Giants.
 He had an outstanding rookie season, appearing in 44 games (42 in relief), posting a 5-2 record and a 2.43 earned run average.

 By Kenton Dickerson

 April 10, 1984, allegedly Jerome Jernigan kidnapped Wallace Wilkinson after a business dispute.
 Mr. Jernigan would say otherwise.
-Mr. Jernigan died three months later, and three years later, Wallace became governor.
+Mr. Jernigan died suspiciously three months later, and three years later, Wallace became governor.

 April 10, 1986, government experts claimed that unless Congress made substantial changes, the children of today’s working-age Americans will be financially overwhelmed in the early 21st century due to a human tidal wave of retirees.
 Meanwhile, Frankfort relaxed gun controls, and Scott County approved the Toyota plant site location.